-Regional motion deadline Motions must be received by 1 August and be in CAR-ready form by 30 August 2017.
+Deadline for regions to request to be recognized as a new Conference participant at WSC 2020 and be in CAR-ready form by 30 August 2019.
 Regions are encouraged to send their motions as early as possible.
-(For more information see page 17)
+(For more information, see page 19.)